sal55/langs/Benchmarks.md

 * (GCC-O1 is roughly 10% slower on these programs than -O3.
 That means BB-opt would be just over 30% slower on that second average.)

 * GCC in all cases compiles a single monolithic C file.
 For the larger programs, this gives it the opportunity to do whole-program optimisations not otherwise possible when split across dozens of modules.
 So this might give it a small advantage.
+* (PC program had one loop manually unrolled to take advantage of something in BB's code generator.
+This made an insignificant difference in gcc's timing, but a more useful one, 11%, in BB's timing for these two benchmarks.)

 ### Summary